learn-co-students/dc-web-031218/25-rails-auth/README.md

 ### Problems
+Sessions - using cookies
+- doesn't remember who you are (usability rather than security)

+Authorization
 - anyone could just navigate to the 'secure' route!
 - everyone goes to the same page when signed in!
-- doesn't remember who you are (usability rather than security)

 - not encrypted 'over the wire' - in transmission (someone who is on your network could see your password!)
   - ssl - https://